Home

 Whole series:

 Clusters will not be fully utilized unless you set the level of parallelism for each operation high enough.
-The general recommendation for Spark is to have 4x of partitions to the number of cores in cluster available for application, and for upper bound — the task should take 100ms+ time to execute.
-If it is taking less time than your partitioned data is too small and your application might be spending more time in distributing the tasks.
+The general recommendation for Spark is to have 4x of partitions to the number of cores in the cluster available for application, and for the upper bound — the task should take 100ms+ time to execute.
+If it is taking less time then your partitioned data is too small and your application might be spending more time in distributing the tasks.

 Too small and too many partitions have certain disadvantages.
 It is therefore recommended that you partition wisely depending on the configuration and requirements of the cluster.